 Our company mission – to unleash the potential in every team – shapes the products we create today.
 A big part of this is delivering new features and improvements through continual updates and releases.

 For many years Atlassian Clover has provided Java and Groovy developers a reliable source for code coverage analysis.
 This dependability has allowed us to focus our development efforts on delivering new features and improvements to our core offerings, including JIRA Software, Bitbucket, and others.
-All of this has lead to our decision to open source Clover, what we believe is the best way to give Clover the focus and attention it deserves.

 Developers are ready and eager to contribute to Clover as they have with our other open-source projects including the IDE connectors and dozens of libraries.
 Although Clover is already a powerful code coverage tool we’re excited to see what the community will do to make it thrive.